 >>> m = np.array([[1, 2], [3, 4], [5, 6]]) >>> print(m) [[1 2] [3 4] [5 6]]

 When you apply arithmetic operations to numpy arrays, they are automatically applied to each element individually.
+This is called vectorisation.
 Here is a simple example:

 >>> x = np.array([1, 3, 5, 7]) >>> y = np.array([0, 1, 2, 3]) >>> z = x * y >>> print(z) [ 0 3 10 21]